Omi-Sachi/Omi-Sachi/README.md

 - 👋 Hi, I’m @Omi-Sachi
 - 👀 I’m interested in Machine Learning and AI dev
-- 🌱 I’m currently learning how to create my models and trying to find an internship that will except someone without a degree.
+- 🌱 I’m currently learning how to create my models.
 - 💞️ I’m looking to collaborate on fun projects or competitions.
 - 📫 How to reach me can you message on git Hub?
 - ⚡ Fun fact: I'm trying to get a Software Development Internship